 Divorce is never an easy process.
 It can be difficult to understand how you’ve ended up in such a situation when you certainly never planned to.
 On top of that, there is an incredible amount of logistics to be sorted out.
-Property division, child custody and visitation schedules, child support, and spousal support are some of the more pressing concerns.
+Property division, child custody and visitation schedules, child support, and spousal support are some of the more pressing family law concerns.
 All this, for most people, will be entirely unfamiliar and something you’ve never gone through before.

 What you need in these situations is someone who knows the process.
 You need someone who understands how to help you get what you are seeking while also being able to handle the situation with the delicacy and care that you need.
 At Cianci Law, we specialize in these situations.
-Our expertise can be just what you need to help you through to the other side of your divorce and beyond.
+Our experienced Orange County Divorce Lawyer can be just what you need to help you through to the other side of your divorce and beyond.

 To be eligible to file your divorce in California, you must meet two qualifications: